LucasHahne/PowerAutomate-Actions-Json-Formatter/README.md

 2. Click the "Load Actions" button to display a list of actions extracted from the JSON.

 ### Rename Actions

-- **Rename Single Action:**
-  1. Enter the new name in the text field next to the action you want to rename.
-  2. Click the "Rename Single" button to update the action name in the JSON.

 - **Update All Actions:**
   1. Enter the new names for all actions in their respective text fields.